JosephRossCajulis/EZMongo/README.md

 ## Using the code

 ### Creating a new instance
-EZMongo has a class called Client that implements the IDisposable interface which means that the `using` keyword can be used to create a new instance.
+EZMongo.NET has a class called Client that implements the IDisposable interface which means that the `using` keyword can be used to create a new instance.

 ```cs
 using (Client client = new Client(connStr, database))